D-Tony2020/Interactive-Lab-Hub/Lab 2/README.md

 <mark> _**Image Source:** Kathleen McDermott, Urban Armor #9 (2019)._ </mark>

 <mark> Collaborators: Thomas Knoepffler (Hardware & Assembly), Carrie Wang (Storyboards & Editor), Xiaocheng Li (3D Modeling), Julia Chen (Developer & Debugger), Dean Xu (AI Artist) </mark>

-You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
-What each person did should be explicitly documented.
-Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

 <p align="center">
   <img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%202/Images/Internals_1.jpg" alt="Internals 1" width="333"/>